-How to Scrape Websites Without Being Blocked?Tuesday, November 20, 2018
+How to Scrape Websites Without Being Blocked?Friday, July 05, 2019

-Web scraping is a technique often employed for automating human’s browsing behavior for the purpose of retrieving large amounts of data from webpage efficiently.
+Web scraping is a technique often employed for automating human browsing behavior for the purpose of retrieving large amounts of data from the web pages efficiently.

-While various web scraping tools, like Octoparse, are getting popular around and benefits people substantially in all fields, they come with a price for web owners.
+While various web scraping tools, like Octoparse, are getting popular around and benefit people substantially in all fields, they come with a price for web owners.
 A straightforward example is when web scraping overloads a web server and leads to a server breakdown.
 More and more web owners have equipped their sites with all kinds of anti-scraping techniques to block scrapers, which makes web scraping more difficult.
 Nevertheless, there are still ways to fight against blocking.
 In this article, we will talk about 5 tips you can follow to get around blocking.

 1. Slow down the scraping